TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    :Data type: numerically indexed array of "HTTP header entries".

-   By means of `config.additionalHeaders` as series of additional http headers can be configured.
+   By means of `config.additionalHeaders` as series of additional HTTP headers can be configured.
 An entry has the following structure:

    `10.header = the header string`